Traxir/contracts/README.md

-# contracts
+# Main contracts repository

-Public $TRACK contract repository
+This repo will contain all public deployeв contracts